-Ishai Mooreville is an attorney at Baker & Miller PLLC where his practice focuses on all aspects of antitrust litigation, including class actions and representing parties before the Department of Justice and Federal Trade Commission.
+Ishai Mooreville is a former associate attorney at Baker & Miller PLLC who often works on special projects.
+He is currently acting as Special Counsel to Baker & Miller PLLC, but otherwise is not a member of the firm.
+His practice focuses on all aspects of antitrust litigation, including class actions and representing parties before the Department of Justice and Federal Trade Commission.
 He has represented clients who operate in the airline, dairy cooperative, auto parts, and telecommunications industries, among others.
 Some of his prior cases have involved the Capper-Volstead Act, the Noerr-Pennington Act, and the Filed-Rate doctrine.
 He has also represented private medical practices in disputes with insurance companies.

 Mr. Mooreville has also completed many filings under the Hart-Scott-Rodino Act in order to obtain government clearance for mergers and acquisitions on behalf of hedge funds and activist funds, in addition to clients engaged in beverage production, food production, and pharmaceuticals.